What is a Granny Flat?

 Another common use is in the rental market.
 Often young couples looking for their first home or anyone looking for cheaper accommodation will be attracted to the idea of a granny flat.
 This is especially the case in recent years as granny flats increased in popularity and with it, the quality.

 For a while, multigenerational housing has been taboo, unaccepted by the mainstream.
 However, that time is no more.
-As urbanisation hits our city and forces cost of living higher, people are valuing the role that their family plays in community and connection a lot more.
+As urbanisation hits our cities and forces the cost of living higher, people are valuing the role that their family plays in providing them an opportunity to enter the property market.

 It is definitely the way to go and reports from real estate agents indicate that having a second dwelling on a property can be a real selling point.